rcazzara/seldovia/_people/Ollestad_Tollak.md

 cemetery_plot: 193
 source_file: Cemetery Directory
 ---
-**Tollak   Ollestad** is buried in the Seldovia City Cemetery in plot 193.
-The cause of death is unknown.

-Alaska PVT 208 Inf Dec 3, 1922 - Nov 21, 1944 (Posted veterans marker)
+**TOllAK OLLESTAD**, son of [**Tollak and Lucille CLEGHORN Ollestad**](./Ollestad_Tollak_Bowitz.md) was born December 3, 1922.
+He died November 21, 1944 and has a memorial in the Seldovia City Cemetery in plot 193.
+He also has a Posted Veterans mMarker: Alaska PVT 208 Inf Dec 3, 1922 - Nov 21, 1944.